timvgaming/linux-wine-everquest/installing-everquest-linux-mint-wine.md

 - After the patcher finishes patching, EverQuest will launch inside the Wine 1366×768 virtual desktop. (**the success signal for this step**).

-  -  ⚠️ Note: Always launch EverQuest via the EQAscendant patcher.
+⚠️ Note: Always launch EverQuest via the EQAscendant patcher.

 - Login to the Ascendant server

   - To speed server login along, when the SOE splash screen pops, **click** it to move to the login screen.
 If you don't "click", the splash screen remains in place for 30 seconds before progressing to login.

 - Create a test character if you don't already have a character
 - Enter world, and look around
 - OK, that's enough.
+Back to work.
+Open the in-game Options
+- **⚠️ Important:**

+  - Click the Display tab
+  - Click the Switch to Full Screen button.
-Log out and close the game completely.
+- Log out and close the game completely.

-  - ⚠️ Note that terminal is not presenting a command prompt.
+⚠️ Note that terminal is not presenting a command prompt.

 - Click in terminal and press Ctrl+C to end the running process
 - You should now have a command prompt

 10. Create a desktop launcher (eq1).